 Step 1: Set a date for your insurance policy review

 Set a review date for your insurance policies.
-This is usually done every three to five years.
+This is usually done every 3 to 5 years.
 Any earlier, and you might not want to switch policies anyway (you might forfeit some returns).

-Most insurance agents call every six months anyway, which makes them a perfect reminder system.
+Most insurance agents call every 6 months anyway, which makes them a perfect reminder system.
 When you talk to yours, make it a habit to end with this question: